 Dates are a good source of essential nutrients, including carbohydrates, fiber, vitamins, and minerals.
 Dates, which are natural sweeteners, can also be used in juices and drinks.
 Combining milk and dates produces a thick, high-in-protein milkshake.

 Dates are rich in iron, potassium, and calcium, making them a good spread with sandwiches.
 They are also low in sodium and fat.
 You can chop the dates and mix them with creamy cheese inside sandwiches or even mix them with salad dressing.

 Homemade date jams are known and prepared in Egypt.
 Dates are semi-cooked in water to soften in order to peel the skin and remove the seed.
 Then, a clove is added with half a cup of sugar and lemon juice.
 They are slowly cooked over a low fire.
 The lemon juice and clove may be replaced with chopped walnuts, which give the date jam a different but palatable taste.

 Most European cookbooks use dates for cooking.
 Dates are used in stuffing for chicken and turkey.
 These types of meat can be further garnished with sauce or prepared with butter.
 For the latter, simply fry bits of dates in butter using low fire and combine them with slices of chicken breast.
 This mixture can be mixed with rice cooked in broth with cloves.

 Dates contain important nutrients that provide many health benefits.
+There are creative ways to eat dates.
 They can be used in different dishes and applications, doubling as snacks, salads, juices, and sandwich spreads using the right ingredients.